skorasaurus/carto-manual/carto_manual.md

 == Organizing your data ==

 Before you even start making your map, organize your geospatial data however you'd like.
 Tilemill supports postgis, SHP, geojson, CSV (must be formatted correctly - see http://www.mapbox.com/tilemill/docs/guides/google-docs/) and maybe something else.
-Make sure that its in the same projection used in tilemill, EPSG:4326.
+Make sure that data is in the same projection used in Tilemill, EPSG:4326.

-However, if you're really particular on performance or want to render large amount of data (like entire countries), go with postgis and shp instead of geojson or spreadsheets.
+If you're really particular on performance or want to render large amount of data (like entire countries), go with postgis and shp instead of geojson or spreadsheets.

 SQL Queries:

-Additionally: If you're using postgis DB, you want your layers to be as specific as possible.
-Just as using select * FROM yourtablename is inefficient in your postgresql queries in general, because you're selecting everything, using select * queries in Tilemill will increase the time needed to load your map.
+Additionally: If you're using a postgis DB, you want your layers to be as specific as possible.
+Just as using ```select * FROM yourtablename``` is inefficient in your postgresql queries because you're selecting everything, using select * queries in Tilemill will increase the time needed to load your map.
 Simply put, your layer's query should only select the data that you will want to display on your map.

 Here's a very simple SQL query for a layer: